tarantool/doc/doc/dev_guide/internals/iproto/format.rst

         IPROTO_ERROR:  "Space '_space' already exists"
     })

-Later in :ref:`Binary protocol -- illustration <box_protocol-illustration>`
-we will show actual byte codes of the response to the IPROTO_EVAL message.
+The tutorial :ref:`Understanding the binary protocol <box_protocol-illustration>` shows actual byte codes of the response to the IPROTO_EVAL message.

 Looking in errcode.h we find that error code 0x0a (decimal 10) is ER_SPACE_EXISTS, and the string associated with ER_SPACE_EXISTS is